luke-codewalker/testing-out-now/README.md

 ## static-site

 I also wanted to try out deploying a static website to [NOW](https://zeit.co/now) so I whipped up this page.
 It even makes use of our random date microservice!
-You can check it out here (random-date.now.sh)[https://random-date.now.sh].
+You can check it out here: [random-date.now.sh](https://random-date.now.sh).

 You can also view it locally.
-Just spin up the server as described above and then for example:
+Just spin up the server as described above and then (for example using `python`):

-    cd static-site
+    cd ../static-site
     python -m http.server

 Or use any other tool you like for locally hosting static sites.